jython/jython/README.txt

 This is the second beta release of the 2.5.2 version of Jython.
-Our current plans is that this will be the last beta of 2.5.2, but this will depend on bug report.
+Our current plans is that this will be the last beta of 2.5.2, but this will depend on bug reports.

 This release fixes bugs related to resource leaks, Java integration, and a number of other issues.
 See the NEWS file for more details.
 In